kehvinbehvin/foodie/README.md

 1. Get page data from useContext
 2. Render out data
-3. useEffect --> dispatch made to fetch data based on filters and dispatch again to set as global state
+3. useEffect --> dispatch made to fetch data based on filters and dispatch again to set received data as global state
 4. useEffect dependency --> set to page filters

 ### Main Challenges